 Run SVM model on the dataset using different combinations of gamma and C, and find the best combination

 For doing this I am running loops on gamma and C with big steps.
-In the beginging I chose a big range (1 to 1000) with big steps (of 100), then later on I zoom into smaller range with smaller steps.
+In the beginning I chose a big range (1 to 1000) with big steps (of 100), then later on I zoom into smaller range with smaller steps.

 I stop either if I reach 10 times or if there are no meaningful improvement on the score anymore